Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Prompt Design

-As mentioned above, there are two output settings: numeric score (\experiment 1.1) or categorical score (\experiment 1.2).
-We extend the simple prompt as follows: \begin{itemize} \item x.1: Numerical score where the model provides a numeric value between 0 and 1 to represent the thematic fit score: \prompt{Reply only with a valid JSON object containing the key \{"Score"\} and a value that is a float number from 0 to 1, according to the following structure \{\{"Score"\}: String\}.
-Avoid adding any text outside this JSON object.} \item x.2: Categorical score where the model selects one of the predefined labels that indicate the thematic fit score: \prompt{Reply only with a valid JSON object containing the key \{"Score"\} and a value that is one of 'Near-Perfect', 'High', 'Medium', 'Low' or 'Near-Impossible', according to the following structure \{\{"Score"\}: String\}.
-Avoid adding any text outside this JSON object.}
+\begin{itemize}[itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item x.1: Numerical score where the model provides a numeric value between 0 and 1 to represent the thematic fit score: \prompt{Reply only with a valid JSON dictionary \{"Score": numeric\_value\} where numeric\_value is a float number from 0 to 1.
+Avoid adding any text outside this JSON dictionary.} \item x.2: Categorical score where the model selects one of the predefined labels that indicate the thematic fit score: \prompt{Reply only with a valid JSON dictionary \{"Score": string\_value\} where string\_value that is one of "Perfect", "High", "Medium", "Low" or "Unlikely/Impossible".
+Avoid adding any text outside this JSON dictionary.} \end{itemize}